tungs/timesnap/README.md

 ```
 timesnap
 ```
 Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds, and saves the frames to `001.png` to `300.png` in the current working directory.
-The defaults may change in the future, so for longer term scripting, it's a good idea to explicitly pass those options, like in the following example.
+The defaults may change in the future, so for long-term scripting, it's a good idea to explicitly pass those options, like in the following example.

 **<a name="cli-example-viewport-fps-duration-output" href="#cli-example-viewport-fps-duration-output">#</a> Setting viewport size, frames per second, duration, and output pattern**:
 ```